Doctor’s Review of Adaptol [Mebicarum]

 IL: Can patients consume alcohol while taking Adaptol?

 AV: Well to state the obvious, medications and alcoholic beverages generally don’t go together.
-First of all because it’s a drug, and secondly, because it acts on the dopamine system in the brain.
+First of all, because it’s a drug, and secondly, because it acts on the dopamine system in the brain.
 Taking alcohol may result in unpredictable effects like depression or restlessness.
 That is, it can compound the effects of the alcohol or the medication.
 Under no circumstances is this recommended.

 IL: Is this medication typically prescribed, or can it be found over-the-counter?

-IL: Are there any analogues to Adaptol?
+IL: Are there any analogs to Adaptol?

-AV: There is an analogue called Mebicar.
+AV: There is an analog called Mebicar.
 It’s a drug we prescribe in the same cases for the same length as Adaptol.
-It’s official name is Mebicar.
+Its official name is Mebicar.
 It’s exactly the same drug as Adaptol, it’s just that the two drugs were released by two different companies under different names.
 The effect is the same: it is a day-time tranquilizer that doesn’t cause addiction.
 It’s very good for treating anxiety and phobias.